-The final reason we wouldn’t build a Tiny House, is the strain that it could put on our relationship.
+The final reason we wouldn’t make a Tiny House is the strain that it could put on our relationship.
 Not only would the building process be stressful, but living in such a confined space together day in and day out could become a problem.

 We feel that in every relationship you need some space to do your own thing.
-And the environment in which you live in is crucial to create that space.
+And the environment in which you live in is crucial to creating that space.

-This was one of the main takeaways after watching the film, as they highlighted the ups and downs of how building a Tiny House affected the relationship of young couple, Nikki and Mitchell (see below).
+This was one of the main takeaways after watching the film, as they highlighted the ups and downs of how building a Tiny House affected the relationship of the young couple, Nikki and Mitchell (see below).
 Photo credit.

 So there’s our top 5 reasons we wouldn’t build a Tiny House.
 However, there are a few instances where we might reconsider.

 Skip or outsource the building process – it may be worth saving up more money for an established Tiny House.
 It’s still considerably cheaper than buying a regular free-standing house, and you skip the stress of building it from the ground up.

 We also like the idea of having a Tiny House without wheels.
-This increases the scope of the project in terms of land size and house size.
-However by the time you go down this path, you’re approaching similar costs to a normal free standing house.
+This increases the scope of the project regarding land size and house size.
+However, by the time you go down this path, you’re approaching similar costs to a standard free-standing house.
 So I don’t know if it would be worth it.
 Something to consider, nevertheless.

 Do you often dream of living in a gorgeous little house on wheels or are you against the movement altogether?
 We would love to get your thoughts below.

-PS – if you’re interested in learning more about building a Tiny House, check out this list of FAQs from the Tiny House Community.
+PS – if you’re interested in learning more about building a Tiny House, check out Tiny House Community.

 PPS – And if you haven’t seen it already, we highly recommend you see SMALL is Beautiful – A Tiny House Documentary.
-It’s definitely an eye-opener!
+It’s an eye-opener!